tootedom/logstash_memcached_stats/README.md

 ## Example kibana tracking ##

-The following shows an example of tracking the number of get hits and misses that are occurring, the size of the cache, and the percentage hit effectiveness of the items in memcached:
+The following shows an example screenshot of a kibana dashboard the is tracking a 3 node memcached pool in production.

+The dashboard is tracking several memcached stats: `bytes_read`, `bytes_written`, `cmd_get`, `cmd_set`, `get_hits`, `get_misses`, `curr_items`, `expired_unfetched`, and two stats calculated by the memcached_stats plugin `hit_percent`, `gets_to_sets_percent`.

+With the dashboard we are to see, in real time, that one memcached instances is receiving considerably more traffic than the other nodes.
+This is very indicative of a "hot keys" scenario (this is actually what it was - clarified by using memkeys on the host in question).

 ![kibana dashboard](./kibana.png)